 You’ve certainly all heard about the concept of “showing, not telling.”
 Basically, what this concept stresses is how to reveal things by allowing your reader to discover, label and define for themselves.
 Don’t tell us a woman is beautiful.
 I mean, what does “beauty” even look like?
 To one person it may be long blonde hair, blue eyes, and a conservative manner of dress.
 To somebody else it may be short black hair, dark eyes, tattoos, piercings and boots.
-And besides, it’s boring.
+And besides, it’s vague and empty.
 Beautiful doesn’t mean anything.
 So when it comes to your setting, your characters, your emotions, all of that—don’t tell us what you want us to think, instead, paint a picture and let us define it.

 What I’d like to do with this month’s column is to talk about how to reveal your characters by showing us these fully developed people in all of their glory and failure.
 There are different ways of arriving at the same place (such as that beautiful woman) without boring the reader, or by defining character traits through one narrow perspective.
 You’ll find, I think, that your audience will become more connected to your stories, and will dig deeper, become more immersed, if you allow them to fill in some of the gaps.